Nukesor/archivebot/README.md

 ## Configuration

 You can choose to run archivebot as a bot with a telegram bot token.
 If run as a normal telegram bot, archivebot is unable to scan the whole chat history.
-Thereby `/scan_chat` doesn't work.
-And the `/zip` command
+Thereby `/scan_chat` doesn't work as well as the `/zip` command, since normal bots can't upload files larger than 20MB.
+Userbots on the other hand can upload files up to 1.5GB.

+**If you run the bot as a normal Telegram bot, disable the privacy mode for your bot via the BotFather menu!** Telegram bots can't read group messages by default.

 In case you decide to run it as a userbot to access all features, set the bot token to `None` and add your phone number to the configuration.
 You will receive a login code, which has to be entered on the first start and every time your session expires (which happens pretty much never).